VK 36.01 (H)

 The VK 36.01 (H) was an experimental German heavy tank, developed during World War II.
-The VK 36.01 H was further development of the VK 30.01 (H) experimental medium tank, and subsequently lead to the development of the VK 45.01 (H).
+The VK 36.01 H was further development of the VK 30.01 (H) experimental heavy tank, and subsequently led to the development of the VK 45.01 (H).

 There were only 8 chassis and one complete prototype built, all by Henschel.
 At the time Henschel was assigned with developing a breakthrough weapon that would help defeat the Soviet Union.
 Other experimental heavy tanks and super-heavy tanks were built, designed, and tested by Henschel.
-The development of the VK 36.01 (H) lead to the development of the VK 45.01 (H), the prototype immediately preceding, and approved for production into, the Tiger I.
+The development of the VK 36.01 (H) led to the development of the VK 45.01 (H), the prototype immediately preceding, and approved for production into, the Tiger I.